 Just like many other places around the world, Australia’s marijuana laws are currently in a state of flux.
-Medical marijuana has been legal (with certain limitations) since 2016, and the populous of the country wants recreational marijuana to be legalized as well.
-Marijuana is by far the most widely used illicit drug in the country.
-Since lawmakers haven’t yet taken that seriously, the country is simply waiting until the day that recreational marijuana (and growing marijuana from seeds in Australia) is not just common, but also legal.
+Medical marijuana has been legal in this country (with certain limitations) since 2016, yet recreational marijuana is not.
+The fact is, marijuana is widely used in Australia, despite the country’s reluctance to legalize it.
+Many wait for the day when recreational marijuana (and growing marijuana from seeds in Australia) is not just common, but also legal.

-That being said, there are certain states where growing one or two plants is not going to end up with you sitting in jail for two years.
-Several states place an active emphasis on getting the person treatment rather than criminal charges, making it less risky to try growing it.
-Of course, anyone growing commercial amounts of marijuana is going to find that the penalties are far harsher than just growing one plant, so you should keep your grow operation small to ensure the lowest penalty.
+Although recreational growing is frowned upon, there are certain states where growing one or two plants will not send you to jail for two years.
+Several states place an active emphasis on treatment rather than criminal charges, making growing less risky.
+Of course, anyone growing commercial amounts of marijuana is going to face penalties that are far harsher than just growing one plant.
+That’s why you should keep your garden small.

 Download my free Grow Bible today and grow your own seeds in Australia!

 Marijuana possession is essentially decriminalized here.
-If you’re in possession of 50 grams or less of marijuana, or if you are growing two plants or less (non-hydroponically), then you will just get a $200 fine.
+If you’re in possession of 50 grams or less of marijuana, or if you are growing two plants or less (non-hydroponically), you’ll receive a $200 fine.
 Possession of cannabis seeds falls under agricultural guidelines.

-A diversion can be offered instead of a criminal charge.
-This can only happen once per person, so if you are a repeat offender, then it will not apply to you.
-It also will not apply to you if you are in possession of more than 50 grams of marijuana.
+You may receive a diversion instead of a criminal charge.
+This can only happen once per person.
+So, if you are a repeat offender, it does not apply to you.
+It also will not apply if you have more than 50 grams of marijuana in your possession.

 New South Wales

-Instead of a criminal charge, you could receive just a caution, as long as you have 15 grams or less.
-Any person can be cautioned twice before they are no longer allowed to receive cautions.
+Instead of a criminal charge, you could receive a caution, as long as you have 15 grams or less.
+You can receive up to two cautions.

 This island state allows for three cautions within any ten-year period.
 This applies only if you are in possession of 50 grams or less.

-Instead of a caution, offenders of the simple possession law could get a fine (between $50 and $150) for any amount of marijuana up to 100 grams, or any amount of hush up to 20 grams.
+Instead of a caution, offenders of their simple possession law could get a fine (between $50 and $150) for any amount of marijuana up to 100 grams, or any amount of hash up to 20 grams.

 Marijuana possession is officially decriminalized here.
-If you are caught in possession of 10 grams or less of weed (or growing it, or in possession of used paraphernalia), then you can go to a Cannabis Intervention Session rather than getting a criminal charge.
+If you are caught with 10 grams or less (or growing a single plant, or in possession of used paraphernalia), then you can opt for a Cannabis Intervention Session rather than a criminal charge.

 The ACT has had a civil penalty system since the year 1993, so they’re even more ahead of the game than other states.
-Anyone in possession of 25 grams or less of marijuana or is found growing 2 plants or less (non-hydroponically), they will get a $100 fine.
-This fine must be paid within two months or else they will have to attend a treatment program instead.
+Anyone in possession of 25 grams or less of marijuana or found growing 2 plants or less (non-hydroponically), will get a $100 fine.
+This fine must be paid within two months or they will need to attend a treatment program instead.

 I Love Growing Marijuana

-The leader in stealth shipping, I Love Growing Marijuana ships to Austrailia as well as New Zealand, Western Europe, and the United States.
-Plus, if you spend at least $150, shipping to Austraila and New Zealand is free.
+The leader in stealth shipping, I Love Growing Marijuana ships to Australia as well as New Zealand, Western Europe, and the United States.
+Plus, if you spend at least $150, shipping to Australia and New Zealand is free.
 The growers at I Love Growing Marijuana select high-quality seeds and also guarantee you’ll receive your order.

 Marijuana stays in the news, and Alice is always ready to keep us updated.
 A world traveler and lover of freedom, Alice knows what is going on, no matter where she roams.
 She specializes in marijuana legalization stories across the globe, with up to date... [read more]